Saturday, January 10, 2026

 Education: University of Idaho

 Story: Former track athlete and U.S. skeleton athlete at the Olympics (2022).
-Blaser is one of the out gay athletes in winter sports who has not been officially named on the 2026 skelton roster.
+Blaser is noted for his LGBTQ+ representations in winter sports who has not been officially named on the 2026 skelton roster.

 Hometown: Arlington, TX